danielkanangila/web50-my-finance/README.md

 # CS50's  WEB - Final Project "myFinance"

 My Finance is a web application that help people to manage all of their bank accounts in one place.
-The application is built-in Python/Django Framework, JavaScript/React.js and [Plaid API](https://plaid.com/).
+The application is built-in Python/Django Framework, JavaScript/React.js, Tailwind CSS and [Plaid API](https://plaid.com/).

 The backend application is a RESTFull API built-in Django and the frontend application is built-in JavaScript/React.